-Let us call this the engineer's dictum: if you can't build it then you don't understand it.
+Let us call this the engineer's dictum: If you can't build it, then you don't understand it.
 Our approach of modeling underlying mechanisms takes the engineer's dictum seriously.
-In order to model a system, it is not sufficient to understand only a handful of isolated facts about it.
-Rather, one must understand many facts and concepts about the system and, most importantly, how these relate to each other.
-The process of modeling is inherently about developing such conceptual relations, and seeking out new facts and concepts when a gap in one's knowledge is discovered.
+To model a system, it is not sufficient to understand only a handful of isolated facts about it.
+Rather, one must understand many facts and concepts about the system and, most important, how these relate to each other.
+The process of modeling is inherently about developing such conceptual relations and seeking out new facts and concepts when a gap in one's knowledge is discovered.

 We have seen how Paul came, through building, to understand the concept of a simple circuit capable of entrainment.
-In science and mathematics, such circuits are known as oscillators, and networks of such circuits are known as coupled-oscillators.
-As it turns out, such oscillators do not only underlie firefly synchronization, but a wide-range of phenomena throughout biology that exhibit synchronization behavior without any centralized control.
-Among other phenomena, oscillators are involved in acoustic synchronization between crickets, the pacemaker cells of the heart, neural networks responsible for circadian rhythms, insulin secreting cells of the pancreas, and groups of women whose menstrual periods become mutually synchronized (Mirollo & Strogatz, 1990).
+In science and mathematics, such circuits are known as oscillators, and networks of such circuits are known as coupled oscillators.
+As it turns out, such oscillators underlie not only firefly synchronization but also a wide-range of phenomena throughout biology that exhibit synchronization behavior without any centralized control.
+Among other phenomena, oscillators are involved in acoustic synchronization between crickets, the pacemaker cells of the heart, neural networks responsible for circadian rhythms, insulin-secreting cells of the pancreas, and groups of women whose menstrual periods become mutually synchronized (Mirollo & Strogatz, 1990).
 Though Paul's goal was to learn about fireflies, he had come to understand a concept that has applications far beyond.